rox-architecture/RODEOS/assets/markdown/ROBOCEPTION_BOXPICK_MISTRAL_CHUNKED.md

 ---

 <chunk_context>The section outlines the return codes associated with service responses in the rc_cube Edge Computer's API, specifically for the ItemPick and ItemPickAI modules.
 Each service returns a return_code consisting of an integer value and an optional message, indicating the success or failure of the request.
 Successful requests are marked with a value of 0, while negative values indicate various error conditions, such as invalid arguments or timeouts, which are critical for troubleshooting and ensuring proper operation of the system.
-This information is essential for developers and users to understand the outcomes of their API calls and to handle errors effectively.</chunk_context>
+This information is essential for developers and users interacting with the API to understand the outcomes of their service requests.</chunk_context>
 <chunk>#### Page 1
  roboception